BirjuVachhani/python-practicals/README.md

  - [ ] 1.
 Rewrite compute salary program (2.8) using try and except.
  - [ ] 2.
 WAP to demonstrate usage of one try block with multiple except block and else clause.
  - [ ] 3.
 WAP to demonstrate usage of Python debugging module.

+ ##Set 7
+ - [ ] 1.
+Rewrite Spam confidence program (5.2) using try and except.
+ - [ ] 2.
+WAP to read through the mail box data and when you find line that starts with “From”, you will split the line into words using the split function.
+We are interested in who sent the message, which is the second word on the From line.
+<br><br>From
+<br>stephen.marquard@uct.ac.za Sat Jan 5 09:14:16 2008
+<br><br>You will parse the From line using regular
+expression and print out the second word for each From line, then you will also count the number of From
+(not From:) lines and print out a count at the end.
+<br><br>Enter a file name: mbox-short.txt
+<br>stephen.marquard@uct.ac.za louis@media.berkeley.edu zqian@umich.edu
+ - [ ] 3.
+WAP to demonstrate usage of compile() method of RE module in Python.

+ ## Set 8
+- [ ] 1.
+WAP to draw a flower using turtle to understand the concepts of OOP.

+- [ ] 2.
+Define a class name Circle which can be constructed using a parameter radius.
+The circle class has a method which can compute the area using area method.

+- [ ] 3.
+Create class namely Employee.
+And show the Employee name, salary and count using OOP concept.

+- [ ] 4.
+Create two classes namely Employee and Qualification.
+Using multiple inheritance derive two classes Scientist and anager.
+Take suitable attributes & operations.
+WAP to implement this class hierarchy.

+- [ ] 5.
+Use concept of classes and object to create a website for playing movie trailer.
+(Mini Project)